UGA-IEEE/2026_FYC_Projects/Group_1/deliverables/deliverable5/README.md

 Instead of "hardware" and "software" deliverables, each task will be delegated for each person.

 ## Everyone (except Owen)
-1. Complete two CodingBat tasks per week in C++.
-If you do not know how to program, start in Python.
+1. Complete two CodingBat tasks per week in Python.
+If you do not know how to program, this is a great chance to learn.
 Add this to your OneNote.

 ## Mary
 1. Continue developing the CAD sketch of the alarm clock system.
 Represent everything - RP5, Screen, Pogo Pins, Wearable.
 Look online for the size of the components.
 Utilize layers to be able to differentiate from all working parts of the system.